Decluttering

 It was extremely worth it.
 We put our house on the market, and we had it under contract in twenty-four hours.
 Within the first three hours, we had our first offer.
 This is still a fantastic time to sell your house.
 It is an extremely stressful time to find a new house though, but that is another story for another day.

 The full house declutter and staging project was worth every second spent.
 I am so thankful that we did it and that we had the help of our realtor and staging consultant.
-Even after as many moves as we had, I would not have known to clear the house out this much.
+Even after as many moves as we had, I would not have known to clear the house and walls to this degree.

 It feels luxurious to have the house so clean and tidy!